flashmasta/magicbandreader/README.md

 * Set the ring_pixels and mickey_pixel counts to the correct value
 * If you have any magic bands and want special lights and sounds, update the settigns file.
 Use the MyReader.py file to get the magicband ID.
 Read it a couple times.
 Notice that the last 2-3 digits change.
 Ignore those and just use the ones that don't change.

+# Home Assistant and Node Red

+The coolest part of this is that you can make it actually do something in your home.
+You just need to have the right setup.
+I accomplished this with a second RPi (an RPI4) running Home Assistant and the NodeRed addon.
+To save you some work, I am including some details to help you out.
+Getting HA and NodeRed setup and running are beyond the scope of this effort.
+* Import the flows.json file from this fork into NodeRed.
+The key part here is that I figured out how to recieve the webhook.
+You will still need to tweak a few things, like changin an IP address or two and BandID's.
+The nice thing here is that once you get it up and running, if it reads a bandId it doesn't know, you can look in the debugger for the number and code it to do something.
+* You also need to update the settings.py file.
+In each of the band profiles, there is a 'webhook:' entry.
+Notice there is nothing else on that line.
+You need to change every instance where you want an action to occur.
+Change all of them (with your Home Assistant IP address) to look something like:   webhooks:  http://[HA IP ADDRESS]:1800/endpoint/MBReader

 # Troubleshooting